nawaf83/group6/readme.txt

-This is read me file vvvvv
+This is read me file
-welcome to P1 practical class
+welcome to P6 practical class